Elevate

 01

 Keep a consistent wake time.
-The circadian rhythm responds to regularity more than effort.
-A steady wake time — even on weekends — is one of the most effective signals you can give the body.
+The circadian rhythm responds to regularity more than effort — even on weekends.

 02

 Protect the hour before sleep.
-What the mind carries into the night shapes how the body rests.
-Dimmer light, less stimulation, and a slower pace give the nervous system permission to begin winding down.
+Dimmer light, less stimulation, and a slower pace give the nervous system permission to wind down.

 03

 Let the environment do the work.
-Cool.
-Dark.
-Quiet.
-These aren't luxury conditions — they are the signals the body often responds to when moving toward rest.
-Small changes here have a larger effect than most people expect.
+Cool, dark, quiet — small changes here have a larger effect than most people expect.

 04

 Don't force it.
-Sleep isn't commanded — it's allowed.
-If sleep doesn't come, pressure makes it harder.
-Stepping away quietly, pausing, and returning when the body is ready is more effective than lying still and trying.
+Sleep isn't commanded, it's allowed.
+Stepping away quietly and returning when ready works better than lying still and trying.

 This content is for educational and informational purposes only, grounded in lived experience and research.
 It is not intended as medical advice, diagnosis, or treatment.
 If you have concerns about sleep, breathing, or any related health condition, please consult a qualified healthcare professional before making changes to your routine.